 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 15

 (Summative) Assignment 30

 Attendance 5

 End Term Exam (Summative) End Term Examination 50

 Total 100

+Attendance (Formative) A minimum of 75% Attendance is required to be maintained by a

-Attendance (Formative) student to be qualified for taking
+student to be qualified for taking up the End Semester examination.

-The allowance of 25% include medical leaves. s all types of leaves including
+The allowance of 25% include es all types of leaves including

+medical leaves.